fabio-miranda/fabio-miranda.github.io/courses/cs425-spring-2021/cs425-spring-2021-syllabus.md

 #### Late Days
 Late submissions will be penalized at a deduction rate of 20% per day (after 5 days you will have a maximum grade of zero).
 You can use five late-day points during the semester to make up for that; each late-day point extends an assignment deadline by one day.

 ***

+#### Acknowledgements
+Some of the figures used in the slides were adapted from:
+- Computer Graphics by Professor [Daniele Panozzo](https://cs.nyu.edu/~panozzo/) at New York University
+- Interactive Computer Graphics by Professor [Claudio Silva](https://vgc.poly.edu/~csilva/) and Jonathas Costa at New York University
+- Interactive Computer Graphics 7th Ed. by Professor Ed Angel and Dave Shreiner

+***